Got the spring-cleaning bug? Advice from a celebrity concierge

 - If you want to know if your cleaning pro did a thorough job, check the top of the fridge and the bottom of the toilet.
 If they sparkle – you hired the best.

 Oh and if you’re hungry after all that work?
-Check out this delicious Spring Fling recipe with Thai noodles and scrumptious salad, right here.
+Check out this delicious recipe, right here.

 Tarra Stubbins is a Celebrity Concierge, Time Management Expert and the owner of Take It Easy Personal Concierge, Toronto’s premier boutique luxury concierge company that specializes in errand services and personal shopping.